 The SJD is the highest law degree offered by the University of Pennsylvania.
 All applicants must have already earned an LLM, JD, or equivalent degree from the University of Pennsylvania Carey Law School or another, comparable institution.
 All applicants must have a well-stated scholarly agenda, with an area of research and appropriate research methodology clearly outlined.
-Candidates must also provide copies of their scholarly work published in the English language.
+Candidates must also provide a writing sample in English.
 Learn more about SJD requirements.